Taking a pre-workout before any form of exercise, including cardio, is what many gym-goers do.

 Pre-Workout Before Cardio FAQs

-Taking a pre-workout 30 to 45 minutes before an intense cardio session can give you the energy and focus you need to improve your fitness, especially products containing caffeine, BCAAs, creatine, and beta-alanine.
+Taking a pre-workout 30 minutes before an intense cardio session can give you the energy and focus you need to improve your fitness, especially products containing effective dosages of caffeine and citrulline.

 So, feel free to take a pre-workout before cardio, but make sure you choose a high-quality pre-workout, like C4 Ultimate.